Salesforce-Async-Messaging/key-command-line-utility/README.md

 * When creating a JWK, copy and paste the output to a `.json` file.
 * To inspect the encoded JWT output, you can use a site like [JWT.io](https://jwt.io/) to see the decoded data.

+> **Warning**
+> Don’t share production JWTs with other organizations and don’t paste production JWTs into sites or tools.